Shekharrajak/WSDC_Task_2015-16/README.md

 * 'python manage.py migrate'
 * 'python manage.py runserver'

+You can see the database using :
+       'python manage.py sqlmigrate <app_name> 0001'
+here app name are : authentication , posts .

+Note :
+post part of the app is not completed.
 Reference:
 * 'code.tutsplus.com tutorial : django rest framework'
 * 'thinkster.io tutorial : django-angular tutorial.'